Updated on 24 Oct 2025

 - Validity and duration: Ensure that your Passport is valid for at least 3 months from your intended departure date from the Schengen country.
 The Schengen visa typically allows a maximum stay of 90 days within a 180-day period.
 Be mindful of this restriction to avoid any overstays.

-- Travel insurance: It is wise to have travel insurance that covers medical emergencies, trip cancellations, and lost belongings.
+- Travel insurance: It is wise to have travel insurance for Schengen countries that covers medical emergencies, trip cancellations, and lost belongings.
 Confirm that your insurance policy meets the minimum coverage requirements, usually a minimum of 30,000 euros.

-- Border checks: While internal border controls got abolished within the list of countries in Schengen Area, occasional random checks may still occur.
-Member countries have the right to conduct temporary border controls for a maximum of 30 days under exceptional circumstances like security issues.
+- Border checks: While internal border controls were abolished within the countries in the Schengen Area, occasional random checks may still occur.
+Member countries have the right to conduct temporary border controls for a maximum of 30 days under exceptional circumstances, like security issues.
 Carry your Passport or national ID card at all times during your travels, as you may be required to present identification when crossing borders.

 - Currency: Most Schengen countries use the euro as their currency.
 Ensure you have some local currency or a payment card accepted widely to cover your expenses.
 Research and learn about exchange rates and consider notifying your bank about your travel plans to avoid any card-related issues.